silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/15_Customising_the_Admin_Interface/07_ReactJS_Redux_and_GraphQL.md

 #### Bootstrap and mount

-Since almost everything is in `Injector` now, our app definition is pretty trivial.
+Since almost everything is in `Injector` now, our mounting code is pretty trivial.

 *myapp/client/index.js*
 ```js